On 6th October 1858 the Bridgwater Mercury and Western Counties’ Herald published an advertisement for sale of shares in the Burnham Gas Company.

 In 1931 the company got into debt and was merged with the Weston-super-Mare Gas Company.

 We believe the photo below, taken outside the gas works entrance, may be of this flood.

 For further information about this flood follow link.

 Below is a 1963 picture of the premises next to the gasworks entrance on Oxford St in use as a South Western Gas Board office / showroom, with the company’s summer carnival entry for that year in front.

 During the 1960’s the Gas Board sold the main part of the site and the Oxford St showroom to Wallbutton’s Garage and it was developed as the Burnham-on-Sea Motor Company.
 The Council Depot now stands on part of the land occupied by their workshops.

 Behind this is an underground chamber “big enough to hold a double decker bus” which was known to the workers at the Motor Co and believed to be a flood control chamber.
 However a report in the Western Gazette in 1881 refers to the Local Board seeking an estimate for work, declined by the Gas Company, for “putting the arches of the sewage tanks in a proper state of repair.”
 It is quite possible, given the Gas Company link, that this refers to this chamber.
 If it was ever intended for flood control it appears from the article above that it was not up to the job.

 Many residents will remember the gasworks and also many visitors will remember seeing the gasometers in the distance on their approach to Burnham down Love Lane.

 Above are aerial views of the extended site and as it is now, occupied by Lidl.
-The outline of the last remaining gasometer can still be seen on the land behind Kingdom Hall.
+The outline of an old gasometer can still be seen on the land behind Kingdom Hall.

 Any recollections or pictures of the gasworks would be welcome.